 Students who did not officially withdraw and have earned all F’s or Incompletes are considered to be Unofficial Withdrawals.
 These students must prove class attendance beyond the 60% point of the term.
 If this proof is not available, their aid earned will be calculated thru the Return to Title IV Funds worksheet located on the FAA Access website.
 This calculation will be done at the 50% point of the term as directed by federal requirements.
 The amount of funds returned for the student from their tuition and institutional charges is an obligation the student will owe the university.
 Counseling will be done with the student regarding any funds that are pending disbursement or returned to the government.

+Typically, most undergraduate students exhaust financial aid eligibility during the fall and spring semesters.
+Occasionally, students may have remaining financial aid eligibility for the summer semester.
 To inquire about or apply for summer aid, please contact the Financial Aid Office.

 For general inquiries, contact the Financial Aid Office at 423.869.6336.